kobuki/VPTools/Examples/WxReceiver/README.md

 The sketch requires either a LowPowerLab Weathershield (when used on a Moteino) or any similar Arduino-compatible device equipped with:
 * a Hope RF RFM69 series 868/915 MHz transceiver for the proper band for the country
 * a SiLabs Si7021 T/H sensor combined with a Bosch Sensortec BMP180 barometric pressure sensor (WeatherShield)
-* a Bosch Sensortec BME280 T/H/P sensor (or WeatherShield R2)
+* a BME280 T/H/P sensor (or WeatherShield R2)
-* a Bosch Sensortec BMP280 P/T sensor
+* a BMP280 P/T sensor
+* a BMP180 P/T sensor

 Or it can be easily adapted for any suitable sensor.
 They're optional, and can be emulated or code simply removed if observing internal climate conditions is not needed.